markddrake/YADAMU---Yet-Another-DAta-Migration-Utility/docs/_posts/2018-06-19-Object and Wide Tables.md

 ---
 layout: post
-title:  "Object Tables and Wide Tables"
+title:  "Part VI: Further complications"
 date:   2018-06-19 18:00:00-0700
 categories: JSON Export Import Oracle
 ---

-## Supporting Object Tables and Wide Tables
+## Object Tables and Wide Tables

 The [previous]({% link _posts/2018-06-18-Objects and ANYDATA.md%}) post explained how to export columns based on Oracle object types by including a serialized representation of the object in the JSON.
 This post will explain how  support for object serialization can be applied to object tables.